 - Does it offer a free trial?
 Yes, Trello has a 14-day free trial

-- Does it offer a free version?
-Yes, Trello has a free version
+- Does Trello have a mobile app?
+Yes, Trello has a mobile app

 7. Microsoft Project